Personal home page:

 Paul H J Kelly

 I am head of the Software Performance Optimisation research group.
-Details of our weekly research talks/meetings are here.

-proposals on CATE
+proposals on the Projects Portal

 (Imperial students only I'm afraid).
 Project proposals are the